oxfamamerica/django-media-explorer/README.rst

 Go to https://github.com/oxfamamerica/django-media-explorer for more documentation on how to add images, videos and galleries programatically via the API and how to display media in your templates.

+Go to https://github.com/oxfamamerica/media_explorer_example to download and run an example blog application.

 Tests
 *****